zobront/halmos-solady/README.md

 ### ✅ sqrt()

-All differences between the two implementations exist in the first half of the function, so we abstract out the second (identical) half, to leave just the differences.

-`test__SqrtCorrectness` uses complete functions to test correctness using fuzz test.

-`test__SqrtEquivalence` uses the "stripped" version of the functions, with the identical part removed, to test equivalence.

 To run:
-- `forge test --match test__SqrtCorrectness`
+- `forge test --match test__SqrtCorrectness` (fuzz for correctness of both versions)
-- `halmos --function test__SqrtEquivalence`
+- `halmos --function test__SqrtEquivalence` (symbolic test of equivalence)

+Explanation: All differences between the two implementations exist in the first half of the function, so we abstract out the final (identical) piece, to leave just the differences.
+We can then test `solmateSqrt` and `soladySqrt` to ensure the changes didn't break anything.
+Then we can remove the call to the identical internal function.
+This leaves us with `solmateSqrtStripped` and `soladySqrtStripped`, which we can test for equivalence.

 ### To Do